 Of course, the System has made large and unproven investments in online education platforms before — MyEdu rings a bell.
 The Tribune recently reported that the System will see no financial return on its $10 million investment in MyEdu, which was ultimately sold to Blackboard.
 Again, there was no long-term financial plan in mind, but there was a lot of money on the table.

-The System should stop investing millions of dollars on gambles like these, which lack financial exit strategies and viable forms of revenue.
+The System should stop investing millions of dollars on gambles like these, which lack financial exit strategies and viable forms of revenue, which can be compared when people go to NJ online casino and make actual gambling to win or lose money, and there are even apps now that help you make bets, for example Comparethebets has a guide on how to get it for android.
 If the founding structure of a project doesn’t include a business model for growth and profitability for the University, who is expected to fund it?

 Now UT is considering another seven-figure investment in a very closed process.
 If they join, UT could face pushback from faculty on campus based on any decision to join Unizin, partially reaping what edX sowed.

 Faculty groups nationwide are concerned about administrative decision-making that directly impacts academics without directly and transparently involving broad faculty input.
 Unizin involves not only an LMS adoption but also learning content repository and learning analytics platform.
 This gets the difficult questions of how and whether to share learning content as well as measuring learning outcomes.
 Faculty will care.

 And there is a hint of a typical university conflict embedded at the end of the CIC provosts’ position paper quote – “we believe that the chief academic officers of our CIC member universities are in the best position … to be leading these efforts”, perhaps with the unwritten phrase “as opposed to CIOs”.